avery-laird/averylaird.com/_posts/2018-05-10-insertions-piece-table.md

 };
 {% endhighlight %}

 In terms of types, that's about it.
-I won't post a bunch of code here, it's all availible [on github](https://github.com/avery-laird/pico).
+I won't post a bunch of code here, it's all available [on github](https://github.com/avery-laird/pico).
 However, I will talk about the functions involved in insertions, and how I handle that process.

 First, we follow the typical BST insertion algorithm.
 However, before performing the insertion, we perform a split test.
 If a split must be performed, we do it, otherwise, just insert the node normally.
 We record the address of the newly inserted node, and pass it to the splay function.